This article serves as a guide to testing Flask applications with pytest.

 Did you notice that much of the duplicate code is gone?
 By utilizing the

 test_client fixture, each test function is simplified down to the HTTP call (GET or POST) and the assert that checks the response.

-I really find that using fixtures helps to focus the test function on actually doing the testing, as the test initialization is handled in the fixture.
+I find that using fixtures helps to focus the test function on actually doing the testing, as the test initialization is handled in the fixture.

 Running the Tests

 To run the tests, navigate to the top-level folder of the Flask project and run pytest through the Python interpreter:

 (venv)$ python -m pytest ============================= test session starts ============================== tests/functional/test_books.py .... [ 30%] tests/functional/test_users.py ..... [ 69%] tests/unit/test_models.py ....
 [100%] ============================== 13 passed in 0.46s ==============================

 The main advantage is that the current directory (e.g., the top-level folder of the Flask project) is added to the system path.
 This avoids any problems with pytest not being able to find the source code.

 pytest will recursively search through your project structure to find the Python files that start with